How to hire user research labs on the Digital Marketplace

 - any assisted digital or accessibility needs of your research participants

 - exact research dates or at least when you expect the research to start and end

-- how often you want to do research, eg once a week on Wednesdays
+- how often you want to do research, for example once a week on Wednesdays

 - any evening or weekend research you want to do

 - how long suppliers will have to respond

 You should also think about including:

 - the funds you have to hire the lab